2i2c-org/team-compass/operations/structure.md

 - Translate strategic priorities and deliverables into actionable work items.
 - Ensure that our work items have a clear scope and path forward for completion.
-- Communicate with our Product and Engineering teams to align our teams on a plan.
+- Communicate with teams (e.g. `Product and Engineering` or `Community and Partnerships`) to align team members on a plan.

 ### Oversee work for projects and teams